yohannesaf/Computational-Approach-to-Analyze-and-Visualize-Rap-Lyrics/Capstone Project: Computational Approach to Analyze and Visualize Rap Lyrics.md

 Analyzing rap lyrics algorithmically requires understanding the different types of rhyming structure; perfect and imperfect rhymes.[1]
 Perfect rhymes consists of words that sounds similar such as school and stool.
 Imperfect rhymes only partially share similar sounds; train and restrain are imperfect rhymes

-The aim of this capstone project is to create a web app that identify and visually present families of words that rhyme; words that rhymes will be highlighted using similar color[?].
+The aim of this capstone project is to create an algorithm that identify and visually present families of words that rhyme; words that rhymes will be highlighted using similar color[?].
 The outline of the process is as follows:

 1. Tokenize each word and translate each word into phonetic language.
 CMU dictionary will be used to achieve such task.

 2. Devise a rhyme scoring system between each words.
 This will yield an undirected graph with syllables as nodes and their score as the weight of the edges.
-Stressed syllable of words is rhymes tennd to be heard most strongly between two stressed or emphasized syllables.
+Stressed syllable of words is rhymes tend to be heard most strongly between two stressed or emphasized syllables.
 As such, scoring scheme will follow as such.

-Approach 1:
 - Two matching stressed syllables are given the highest score possibles.
 - A pair of syllables with a single stressed are less likely to rhymes and thus are given a lower score
 - The lowest score is given to two unstressed syllables.

-Approach 2:
-- Use similarity metric between phonetic words to assign a score value of each rhyme.

 [Final score allocation will depend based on qualitative evaluation of MCL Algorithm]